 Another series selected the 50 Best British Films.
 These links are from the Internet Archive.

-Cinema Die 100 besten Filme aller Zeiten [The 100 best films of all time]—In 2010, the magazine conducted a new poll that resulted in a popular list that also leans mainstream.
+Cinema Die 100 besten Filme aller Zeiten [The 100 best films of all time]—In 2010, the magazine conducted a new poll that resulted in a mainstream/popular list.

 Cinema Die besten Actionfilme: Actionfilme Top 50 [The best action movies]—In 2009, the magazine conducted a poll on specifically action films.

-Daily Film Dose The Fanboy 100—The film review blog responded to the American Film Institute's 2007 list by inviting users to submit their votes using the AFI's ballot, resulting in the most strongly mainstream list analyzed for the 2020-2021 edition of this site.
+Daily Film Dose The Fanboy 100—The film review blog responded to the American Film Institute's 2007 list by inviting users to submit their votes using the AFI's ballot.

-Douban Top 250—The top films according to ratings by users of the Chinese social networking site lead to a popular list.
+Douban Top 250—The top films according to ratings by users of the Chinese social networking site lead to a popular-leaning list.

-DVDBeaver The Top 100 Blu-Rays and DVDs—A highbrow list of desert island DVDs and blu rays selected in a poll of over 700 respodents who are Michael Powell fans.
+DVDBeaver The Top 100 Blu-Rays and DVDs—A highbrow/mainstream-leaning list of desert island DVDs and blu rays selected in a poll of over 700 respodents who are Michael Powell fans.

 Empire Your 100 Greatest Movies Ever/100 Greatest Movies of All Time—Readers pick their favorite films in polls conducted in 1999 and in 2003.
 This link is from Tim Dirks's Greatest Films site via the Internet Archive.

-Empire Ultimate Movie Poll—Empire readers pick their 50 favorite films in a popular/mainstream list.
+Empire Ultimate Movie Poll—Empire readers pick their 50 favorite films.
 This link is from Tim Dirks's Greatest Films site via the Internet Archive.

 Empire The 500 Greatest Movies of All Time—Empire readers, along with a few filmmakers and critics, once again voted for their favorite films of all time in a mainstream/popular list.
 This link is from the Internet Archive.